ihbrune/Anti-DoS-Valve/README.md

 * CIDR notation string, e.g. `"/64"`
 * `128` or `-1`: Disables IPv6 aggregation (default behavior).

-**slotLength**
+## slotLength

-The length of a slot in seconds.
-An integer value greater than 0 must be set here.
-The duration of a slot and the _allowedRequestsPerSlot_ parameters are closely related:
+The duration of a slot in seconds (must be an integer greater than 0).
+The slot length and *allowedRequestsPerSlot* are closely related:

-**allowedRequestsPerSlot**
+## allowedRequestsPerSlot

-How many requests are permitted within a slot before an IP address is blocked.
-An integer value greater than 0 must be set here.
-As described above, the sum of the accesses counted in the slot and the accesses taken from previous slots are used for the check.
+The maximum number of requests permitted within a slot before an IP address or subnet is blocked (must be an integer greater than 0).
+As described above, the check evaluates the sum of requests in the current slot plus requests carried over from previous slots.

-An increase in the duration of a slot (see _slotLength_) must be accompanied by an increase in the value entered here in order to minimize the risk of blocking regular users.
-However, a higher value increases the inertia of the monitor or the number of accesses that an attacker can perform before he is blocked.
+Increasing *slotLength* should typically be paired with an increase in *allowedRequestsPerSlot* to avoid blocking legitimate users.
+However, higher limits also give attackers more leeway before a block triggers.

-A very small value of _slotLength_, on the other hand, reduces the advantages of using slots as the number of data to be stored is increased.
+Conversely, setting *slotLength* too low diminishes the advantages of slot-based tracking, as more slots must be maintained and evaluated.

-**numberOfSlots**
+## numberOfSlots

-The number of slots the monitor should hold.
-Here, an integer value greater than 0 must be set.
-At a value of 1, the monitor would have no memory that goes beyond its current slot.
-Bigger values result in a larger 'memory' of the monitor.
+The number of slots the monitor maintains in memory (must be an integer greater than 0).
+With a value of 1, the monitor retains no memory beyond the active slot.
+Larger values give the monitor a longer historical 'memory'.

-This look back at the past is relevant when requests counted in previous slots are to be included in the evaluation of an IP address in the current slot.
-See the parameter _shareOfRetainedFormerRequests_.
+This history is used when requests from earlier slots are factored into evaluating an IP address in the current slot (see *shareOfRetainedFormerRequests*).

-**shareOfRetainedFormerRequests**
+## shareOfRetainedFormerRequests

-This parameter defines the extent to which earlier requests from an IP address are used in their evaluation in the current slot.
-Here, a floating-point value greater than or equal to 0 must be set.
-To do this, the average value for an IP address observed in previous slots is calculated and this value is multiplied by the factor defined here.
-A higher value 'punishes' an IP address longer for previous offenses, a small value would allow an attacking IP address in each new slot to perform requests again.
-Examples of values:
+Defines the degree to which past requests from an IP address or subnet influence its evaluation in the current slot (must be a floating-point value greater than or equal to 0).
+The monitor calculates the average request count across previous slots and multiplies it by this factor.
+A higher value penalizes an IP address longer for past traffic spikes, whereas a low value allows a previously blocked IP to make requests again soon after a new slot begins.
+Example values:

-* `0`: This value will not be used to transfer information from the past.
-In this case, the _numberOfSlots_ should be set to 1 to prevent unnecessary memory consumption.
+* `0`: No historical request counts are carried over.
+In this case, *numberOfSlots* should be set to 1 to minimize memory usage.

-* `0.5`: Here the half, average request number of the past would be taken over.
-A value less than 1 means that an attacker (but also an inadvertently blocked regular user) in a new slot initially has some accesses free again
+* `0.5`: 50% of the average request count from past slots is carried over.
+A value below 1 gives attackers (as well as inadvertently blocked regular users) a fresh request allowance at the start of each new slot.

-* `1`: Here the average request number would be taken over completely.
-In the case of an ongoing DoS attack, an IP address, which has already made too many requests in all previous slots, would be blocked directly from the start of the new slot.
+* `1`: The average past request count is carried over in full.
+During an ongoing attack, an IP address that consistently exceeded limits in previous slots will be blocked right from the start of the new slot.

-* `<NumberOfSlots>`: If the factor is set to the number of slots, then it would sufficient if an IP address had once too many accesses in the past to block it immediately in a new slot.
-Also a number of slots, in which the IP address has always been below the threshold, can eventually lead to a blockade.
-All values greater than 1 have this potential.
+* `<numberOfSlots>`: If this factor equals the number of slots, a single past slot with excessive requests is enough to immediately block the IP address in a new slot.
+Furthermore, several slots where traffic stayed just below the threshold can accumulate and trigger a block.
+Any value greater than 1 has this effect.

-**monitorMode**
+## monitorMode

-Since version 1.2.0 the valve offers a second operation mode: *marking mode*.
-A detailed explanation of this mode is given below.
-If the parameter is omitted then the mode is *blocking*, which is the default behavior described until now.
-If you want to set the blocking mode explicitly you can use the parameter value *"BLOCKING"*.
+Since version 1.2.0, the valve offers an alternative operating mode: *marking mode* (detailed below).
+If omitted, the valve defaults to *blocking* mode (`"BLOCKING"`).

-To use the marking mode set the parameter to *"MARKING"*.
-The value is case insensitive.
+To enable marking mode, set this parameter to `"MARKING"` (case-insensitive).

-**simulationMode**
+## simulationMode

-Since version 1.1.0 this option allows you to simulate the valves actions without actually blocking (or marking) any request.
-It is *false* by default.
-When set to *true* it still prints logging information and is thus allowing you to get a feeling for the impact of your settings.
+Available since version 1.1.0, this option simulates the valve's behavior without actually blocking or marking requests (`false` by default).
+When set to `true`, it still logs actions, allowing you to gauge the impact of your configuration safely.

-**httpStatusCode**
+## httpStatusCode

-Since version 1.4.1 this optional parameter defines the HTTP status code returned when a request is blocked in *blocking* mode.
-The default value is `429` (*Too Many Requests*, per RFC 6585).
-If you want to retain the legacy behavior from earlier versions, you can configure `httpStatusCode="403"` (*Forbidden*).
+Since version 1.4.1, this optional parameter defines the HTTP status code returned when a request is blocked in *blocking* mode.
+The default is `429` (*Too Many Requests*, per RFC 6585).
+To retain the legacy behavior of earlier versions, set `httpStatusCode="403"` (*Forbidden*).
 Any valid HTTP status code between 100 and 599 can be specified.

 # Sample Configurations

-The configuration shown above can be used as the starting point for the productive valve configuration.
+The configuration shown above can serve as a starting point for your production setup.

-You can run configuration values in this [**Google Drive Sheet**](https://docs.google.com/spreadsheets/d/1eztKVnzjW9xVVia1hDAeLaiiKRAGfNKRFx5lvKkbLBs/edit?usp=sharing).
-To do this, you must copy the sheet into your own Google Account and then edit the fields marked with **'set me!'**.
-Here, the impact of different configuration values on the access patterns of attackers (or regular users) can easily be watched.
+You can experiment with configuration values using this [**Google Sheet**](https://docs.google.com/spreadsheets/d/1eztKVnzjW9xVVia1hDAeLaiiKRAGfNKRFx5lvKkbLBs/edit?usp=sharing).
+Make a copy of the sheet in your Google account and adjust the fields marked **'set me!'** to see how different parameters affect request thresholds for attackers and regular users.

-Finally, the value for *relevantPaths* must be developed.
-Here, if possible, only those parts of the applications that are accessible to attackers and which cause significant server loads should be covered.
-As a real world example is provided here:
+Finally, define your *relevantPaths* pattern.
+Ideally, this should cover only endpoints that are publicly accessible and consume noticeable server resources.
+Here is a real-world example:

         <Valve className="org.henbru.antidos.AntiDoSValve"
                 monitorName="MY VALVE"